phillipsnick/unipi-evok/README.md

 # UniPi Evok

-Node JS wrapper for UniPi EVOK REST and WebSocket API as documented at [EVPK Documentation](https://evok-1.api-docs.io/1.01).
+Node JS wrapper for UniPi EVOK REST and WebSocket API as documented at [EVOK Documentation](https://evok-1.api-docs.io/1.01).

 *Note this only supports EVOK API v2.0*